 Purpose.
-Like our previous option plans, the purpose of our Restated LTIP is to provide our employees, directors and consultants who are in a position to contribute to our long-term success, with Common Stock and options to acquire Common Stock, to increase their interest in our company's welfare and to aid in attracting and retaining employees, directors and consultants of outstanding ability.
+The purpose of our Restated LTIP is to provide our employees, directors and consultants who are in a position to contribute to our long-term success, with Common Stock and options to acquire Common Stock, to increase their interest in our welfare and to aid in attracting and retaining employees, directors and consultants of outstanding ability.

 Term.
 The LTIP was adopted by our Board of Directors on April 27, 2004 and became effective on June 10, 2004 when it was approved by our shareholders.
 The Restated LTIP was adopted by our Board of Directors on July 26, 2004 after the Annual Meeting of Shareholders.
 Awards may not be granted under the Restated LTIP after June 9, 2014, but awards granted before then may extend beyond that date.
-Our Restated LTIP was subsequently amended with shareholder approval on June 8, 2006 and June 5, 2008 so that now our Restated LTIP authorizes the issuance of 2,000,000 shares of our Common Stock.
+Our Restated LTIP was subsequently amended with shareholder approval on June 8, 2006 and June 5, 2008 so that now our Restated LTIP authorizes the issuance of 2,900,000 shares of our Common Stock.